 Below are some of our favorite bird books for kids.
 They’re full of fun bird facts and are a great way to get them excited and geared up for learning.
 Some focus on birds out in the wild while others tend to focus on their lives and nests as well.

 My Backyard Bird Book: Fun Facts & Surprising SecretsBig Book of Birds (The Big Book Series)Backpack Explorer: Bird Watch: What Will You Find?A Backyard Birding Adventure: What’s in Your Yard?Birds, Nests & Eggs (Take Along Guides)Hello, World!
 Birds

 Bird Watching Kit

 Attract more birds to your backyard and build your own bird house.
 Watch them from afar with cool binoculars and try to identify them in your bird field guide.

-Taking the kids outside and having them snuggle down with their favorite bird watching kid and binoculars is a fun way to spend the afternoon.
+Taking the kids outside and having them snuggle down with their favorite bird watching kit, logbooks and binoculars is a fun way to spend the afternoon.
 See how many birds that they can see just be sitting out in the backyard and taking a peek.

 More Notebooking Pages

 Don’t stop here!
 There are so many other fun pages that you can use in your daily learning for kids!
 Below are a few more great learning printables.

 More Bird Activities for Kids

 Bird Finger Puppets by Easy Peasy and Fun